Welcome to the New York Cyber Abuse Task Force.

 Perpetrators of intimate partner violence are increasingly using online platforms or other digital technologies to abuse, exploit, harass, and threaten their victims.
 This type of abuse includes an array of harassment and stalking such as hacking, installation of spyware, stalking, spoofing, identity theft, impersonation (including deep fakes ), sexual extortion (colloquially known as sextortion), and the nonconsensual distribution or threat of distribution of sexually explicit images and videos.
 All of these harms fall under the umbrella of Cyber Abuse, which is sometimes also called Technology-Facilitated Abuse (or “Tech Abuse” for short).

-Cyber Sexual Abuse (CSA), also known as image based sex abuse (“IBSA”) or nonconsensual pornography (“NCP”) (formerly known as “revenge porn”) is perhaps the most severe form of tech abuse.
-CSA is the nonconsensual distribution or threat of distribution of sexually explicit images and videos.
-The term “revenge porn,” though commonly used, is somewhat of a misnomer and advocates have shifted away from using this term for a variety of reasons.
-In many cases, perpetrators are not motivated by revenge or by any personal feelings toward the victim.
-Additionally, the term “revenge” inappropriately victim-blames by implying that a victim committed an act that ought to be avenged, or that the victim did something to warrant or deserve the abusive treatment.
+Nonconsensual intimate image abuse (“NCII”) also known as image based sex abuse (“IBSA”) (formerly known as “revenge porn”) is the nonconsensual distribution or threat of distribution of sexually explicit images and videos.
+The term “revenge porn,” though commonly used, is a misnomer and advocates have shifted away from using this term.
+“Revenge” inappropriately victim-blames by implying that a victim committed an act that ought to be avenged, or that the victim did something to warrant or deserve the abusive treatment.

 1 in 3